pgRouting/workshop/docs/chapters/shortest_path.rst

 .. note::

-	There is currently no wrapper function for A-Star without bounding box, since bounding boxes are very useful to increase performance.
-If you don't need a bounding box Dijkstra will be enough anyway.
+	There is currently no wrapper function for Shooting-Star without bounding box, since bounding boxes are very useful to increase performance.

 .. warning::